JulieFunk/biomediaReadingNotes_FFexam/economiesDisruption.md

 *"In support of this claim [police do not have the right to seizure of feces] the Maryland Court of Appeals had concluded that just as people often assert 'ownership, dominion, or control' over body parts such as 'hair, fingernails, toenails, blood and organs,' so too ought one be able to exert these powers over 'excrememnt, fluid waste, [and] secretions...The court noted that human waste such as feces lacked the 'dignity of the human cell'...The court [Moore v.
 Cal] noted that human waste such as feces lacked the 'dignity of the human cell'"* (p.
 93).

 As neoliberalism is concerned with the ownership of matter by an individual or corporate entity, subjectivity is determined by property rights and intellectual rights.
 This is an erasure of the labour power needed to produce the cells in the first place -- the literal metabolism and conversion of energy by cells.
 Like my argument with "dignity," concerns of ownership cannot properly account for the networked labour involved in creating cells - both diseased cells and clinically "healthy" ones.
 That is, even those tissues considered "waste" tissues are co-produced.
-The very nature of 'excrememnt, fluid waste, [and] secretions' is that they are networked and co-produced beyond the flesh borders of the body.
+The very nature of 'excrememnt, fluid waste, [and] secretions' is that they are networked and co-produced beyond the flesh borders of the body. **See Clough (p.
+10) for more on tissues as labouring bodies**

 *"Frow (1997), in his careful reading of Mauss, notes that in this traditional system of obligatory giving, recieving, and reciprocation, gifts act more like loans.
 They both **create and mediate** relationships between persons and continue to refer to the original owner, irrespective of circulation"* (p.
 15, emphasis added)